brhkim/extracurricular_trends_common_app/README.md

 Code in this repository is named in the same sequence it needs to be run.
 The general flow of the analysis proceeds in the following steps:
 1. Gather the requisite data from the Common App data warehouse
-2. Create a cleaned dataset of covariates for student data 2b-2d.
-Conduct exploratory text analyses to inform the creation of a keyword dictionary 2e-2f.
+2. Create a cleaned dataset of covariates for student data
+   + 2b-2d.
+Conduct exploratory text analyses to inform the creation of a keyword dictionary
+   + 2e-2f.
 Align manually created keyword dictionaries and apply to the data
-3. Create a final analytic dataset with all the extracurricular measures and student covariates together 3b.
+3. Create a final analytic dataset with all the extracurricular measures and student covariates together
+   + 3b.
 Produce simple descriptive tables to describe the sample
-4. Conduct simple descriptive analysis on the extracurricular data results 4b.
-Run regression analyses as described in the paper 5-6.
-Run supplementary analyses to examine the robustness of our dictionary method against human judgment, and other related robustness checks
+4. Conduct simple descriptive analysis on the extracurricular data results
+   + 4b.
+Run regression analyses as described in the paper
+5. Run supplementary analyses to examine the robustness of our dictionary method against human judgment
+6. Conduct other related robustness checks

 While this codebase cannot be applied "as-is" to any other data, I am happy to provide whatever support I can to other researchers interested in applying similar methods, or encountering similar technical challenges in their own analyses.
 I also recognize the potential for errors and issues of all kinds, despite my best efforts.
 Please don't hesitate to reach out!